The Mahabharata, Book 08

 Brothers of the proud Duryodhan in that fatal combat slew,

-Still advanced the fatal carnage till the darksome close of day,
+Still advanced the fatal carnage till the darksome close

 When the wounded and the weary with the dead and lying lay!